 These oldest on-grounds campers are able to participate in all the activities that Gate Hill has to offer.
 Mountaineers fully experience the freedom of a diverse summer program charged with fun and adventure.
-Fifth & sixth grade campers take an off-grounds trip three times throughout the summer, while, seventh & eighth graders will travel off-grounds 5 times times in eight weeks, including a special one-night overnight trip at the end of the summer.
+Fifth & sixth grade campers take an off-grounds trip three times throughout the summer, while, seventh & eighth graders will travel for off-grounds day trips 6 times times in eight weeks, and experience 2 overnight trips too!
 Groups are led by counselors who campers can relate to, who share a wide variety of interests.

 LIT (Leader In Training) is a specially designed program for our oldest teen campers.
 The LIT program is divided into three varying experiences.

 - Spending time learning to work as counselors with younger campers

 - Camp activities, swimming and day trips

 - Building life and work skills such as CPR, Leadership, Peer Communication, and Game Facilitation

 LIT’s are still campers, although they are trusted with a more flexible daily schedule and greater sense of responsibility.
 LIT is a 1 or 2 year program.